Skip to main content Skip to main navigation

 5. Duties

 This section outlines the tasks or duties your new hire is expected to perform.
-This ensures that both the employer and their employees are absolutely clear about the role that's being signed up for.
+This ensures your employees know exactly what they’re signing up for.

 6. Leave entitlements

-All permanent employees must receive minimum legal entitlements of annual leave and personal leave as identified in the Government's Fair Work Information Statement, which forms part of their National Employment Standards.
-Your contract should state any rules around when the former can be taken and whether you offer any other types of paid leave.
+All permanent employees are entitled to annual leave and personal leave.
+Your contract should state any rules around when the former can be taken and whether you offer any other sorts of paid leave.
 This could include maternity, community service and long service leave.

-Hiring your first employee is a milestone for every small business, and it's important to get it right.
-A detailed employment contract could help prevent potential misunderstandings and set you up for a fruitful working relationship.
-If you're not sure on the specifics of what needs to be included in a contract, you can always check with an employment lawyer.
+Hiring your first employee is a milestone for every small business, and it’s important to get it right.
+Make sure to check with an employment lawyer if you're not sure on the specifics of a contract.

 Read more